 A Business Improvement District (BID) is a model for management of a municipality’s commercial district.
 It is authorized by state law and provides a mechanism for the businesses and property owners of a community to organize as a single entity, to raise funds for activities that enhance or expand upon municipal services.

 By providing a clean, safe, attractive business district that meets the needs of residents, customer, owners, and employees, the Business Improvement District promotes Downtown Pittsburgh as a desirable location to visit and invest.
 The Downtown Pittsburgh BID is managed by the Pittsburgh Downtown Partnership.

 What is the BID tax?

-In 1997 the BID was established under a five-year sunset clause approved by Pittsburgh City Council.
-Through the BID, property owners within the Golden Triangle are assessed to pay for services, provided by the Pittsburgh Downtown Partnership, that directly benefit Downtown such as cleaning, safety, marketing, economic development and transportation initiatives.
+In 1997, the BID was established under a five-year sunset clause approved by Pittsburgh City Council.
+Through the BID, property owners within the Golden Triangle are assessed to pay for services, provided by the Pittsburgh Downtown Partnership, that directly benefit Downtown such as cleaning, outreach, marketing, economic development, and transportation initiatives.
 The BID is renewed every five years by the Pittsburgh City Council.
 It was last renewed in 2015, expiring in 2021.

 How is the BID assessment calculated?

 For information on the calculation of BID assessments, please review this information.

 For any additional questions, you can contact Cindy Day, Vice President of Finance, at 412-566-4190 or firstname.lastname@example.org